Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Experiments

 \subsection{Scenario 1: with real objects}

-In this scenario, the demonstration of grasping a real object was given as a first-person image using a head-mounted device.
+In this scenario, the demonstration of grasping a real object was provided as a first-person image using an HMD.
 We assumed that the system could retrieve object affordance from the affordance database using the name of the object mentioned through verbal instructions (e.g., ``Pick up the \textbf{apple}.'').
-This section evaluates the performance of the pipeline under Scenario 1, i.e., first-person images with object affordance.